 ½ cup of shredded sharp Cheddar cheese

-1 tablespoon of minced flat-leaf parsley
+1 tablespoon of chopped flat-leaf parsley

 Dash of hot sauce (we recommend either the sauce No. 10 or the Sauce No. 23)

-1 medium shallot, minced (2 tablespoons)
+1 medium shallot, chopped (2 tablespoons)

 Freshly ground pepper (to taste)

 First, preheat the boiler.
 Then combine the shallot, parsley, mayonnaise, lemon juice, pepper, tuna, salt, and hot sauce together in a medium sized bowl.
 Then spread ¼ cup of the tuna mixture on each slice of toast.
 Top the toast with tomato slices and 2 tablespoons of cheese.
 Then place the sandwiches on a baking sheet.
 Broil them until the cheese is bubbling and golden brown.
 This should take about 3 – 5 minutes.

 Who says that sandwich melts can’t be both delicious and low in fat?
 For more information on other ideas on unique recipes featuring gourmet hot sauces, be sure to regularly check in on our recipes page.
 We update it twice weekly with unique, low fat recipes, tidbits on sauces, and more information on spicing up your daily meals.
 If you would like to see about getting any unique hot sauces for your own low fat recipes, be sure to check out our shopping page.